backdrop-contrib/tatsu/README.md

 We think that there is demand for this kind of theme in the contrib space and welcome both feature and design suggestions.

+Current changes:
+* Small changes to hero blocks to make them fit gether nicely.
+* Removed the background color from behind the site name.
+* Adding some useful css classes that can be added to blocks through UI

 Installation
 ------------